mihaip/previous/readme.previous.txt

 Previous v3.1 (unreleased):
   > Adds support for Apple Desktop Bus keyboard and mouse.
   > Improves accuracy of the memory map for ROM and video memory.
+  > Fixes bug that caused kernel panics on 68040 during network transfers.

  7) Running Previous